MahmuedAlardawi/Juss-Algorithm/README.md

 - **Generate a Story**: Convert your favorite poem into a short narrative format.
 - **Get Explanations**: Learn more about the themes and meanings with generated explanations.
 - **Create Slideshows**: Convert poems into engaging image slideshows by uploading relevant images.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements or new features, please fork the repository and create a pull request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a pull request

 ## License